 3. Finally – this list is made mostly on the basis of 2 things

--Books that I have been wanting to read forever -Your recommendations
+- Books that I have been wanting to read since forever

 I have looked up the blurb, ratings and reviews for all of them, and that is why they made the list.
 So I am positive that I am going to read every single one of them.